fntundi/fntundi/README.md

 🔭 **I’m currently working on:**
-1. Improving the services and tools available on my home network \n
+*Improving the services and tools available in my home network

-  a.
-A local Pi-Hole DNS Server\n
+  * A local Pi-Hole DNS Server
-  b.
-Subnets for specific activities\n
+  * Subnets for specific activities

-     I) Security Testing\n
+    * Security Scanning and PenTesting
-     II) Home Lab and Development\n
+    * Home Lab and Development
-     III) Home services\n
+    * Home services
-  c.
-MinIO storage for documents and photos\n
+  * MinIO storage for documents and photos
-  d.
-A personal VPN using Linode\n
+  * A personal VPN using Linode
+  * Automating Patching and Backups

 🌱 **I’m currently improving on:**
 1. Using Go to automate IaaC.